As with circling round

 Yet threatens, when his muttering thunder rolls.

-This is how the Tuscan writer Dante Alighieri used the turrets of Monteriggioni referencing to the ring of giants encircling the Infernal abyss in his book “Inferno”.
+This is how the Tuscan writer Dante Alighieri, in his book “Inferno”, used the turrets of Monteriggioni to refer to the ring of giants that encircled the Infernal abyss.

 This little town is an actual fortress that rises from the hill near Siena and with multiple towers around builds an actual crown of the hilltop.
 This bastion of Siena was built during 13th century and represented one of many shields of defence of Siena against Florence.
 One of the fights of rivals, that happened here, is of special importance to locals and interesting for tourists, since it gave birth to legend of Captain Zeti.